Blendify/blender-manual/trunk/blender_docs/manual/editors/sequencer/strips/types/effects/transform.rst

    Bicubic
       Highest quality interpolation.
 Translation Unit
-   Control whether the input values are in *Percent* or *Pixels* Uniform Scale
+   Control whether the input values are in *Percent* or *Pixels*.
+Position
+   Moves the input along the X and Y axis.
+Uniform Scale
    Scale the input evenly along the X and Y axis.
 Scale
-   Scale the image on the X and Y axis
+   Scale the image on the X and Y axis.
 Rotation
    Rotates the input two-dimensionally along the Z axis.